dhedderich/ml-web-deployment/README.md

 python train_model.py

 ```
+To analyze the ML model's prediction errors there is a function called "calculate_slice_metrics" in `model.py` that computes the data slice metrics (precision, recall, fbeta) of categorical columns' unique classes of the test set.

 ## Testing
 Unit tests for the code are implemented using Pytest.
 You can run the tests within the /tests directory using the following command: